MythicMeta/Mythic_PayloadType_Container/README.md

 ## How to use

-This container reports to mythic as version 9 (PyPi version 0.0.45).
-Use it with Mythic version 2.2.7.
+This container reports to mythic as version 11 (PyPi version 0.1.0).
+Use it with Mythic version 2.3.0.
-Version 8 (PyPi version 0.0.44 can also be used with Mythic version 2.2.7, it just won't have MythicRPC().execute_c2rpc functionality).

 For the main execution of the heartbeat and service functionality, simply import and start the service:
 ```
 from mythic_payloadtype_container import mythic_service
-mythic_service.start_service_and_heartbeat(debug=False)
+mythic_service.start_service_and_heartbeat()
 ```
-You can also pass `debug=True` to the `start_service_and_heartbeat()` function to get detailed debugging information.
+You can also set `MYTHIC_ENVIRONMENT=Testing` environment variable (directly for your container/host or via Mythic/.env) to get detailed debugging information.

 You can get the Mythic version of this package with the `get_version_info` function:
 ```